 Controversy #4 – It’s focused more on ‘bad behavior’ rather than on skills like play.

 As mentioned above, some ASD advocates believe that ABA therapy heavily focuses on addressing challenging behaviors like aggression and self-injury instead of addressing skill acquisition targets like language and play.
-Given that high-quality ABA therapy is individualized to each learner, some behavior analysts might argue that for a particular individual, challenging behaviors interrupt learning other skills and have to be addressed first.
+Given that high-quality ABA is individualized to each learner, an ABA therapist might argue that for a particular individual, challenging behaviors interrupt learning other skills and have to be addressed first.
 Other advocates suggest that enhancing language and play skills first would reduce an individual’s reliance on challenging behaviors.

 The Spectrum of Benefits of ABA

-What we do know about ABA therapy is that–just like autism–there seems to be a spectrum of outcomes and benefits to those who receive treatment.
-Most behavior analysts acknowledge that ABA therapy does not work for everyone, or that several different ABA techniques may need to be implemented before a child makes progress.
+What we do know about ABA is that–just like autism–there seems to be a spectrum of outcomes and benefits to those who receive treatment.
+Most behavior analysts acknowledge that ABA techniques do not work for everyone.
+Several different behavioral therapies and techniques may need to be implemented before a child makes progress.

 Improvements Are Needed to Resolve the Controversy